En-Droide/Passion-JS/README.md

 # Passion-JS
-TP JS fonctionnel via Ramda pour monseigneur ROBIN Maxime
+TP JS functional via Ramda for monseigneur ROBIN Maxime

 ## Description
 For this project we needed to use the Ramda library on a Dataset :floppy_disk: